datavzrd/datavzrd.github.io/src/docs/tutorial.rst

 .. note::

-  On Gitpod, you can open the file by executing the command
+  On Gitpod and within the GitHub Workspace, you can open the file by executing the command

   .. code-block:: bash

       show-report-url

   and clicking the link that is printed to the terminal.
-  Gitpod might ask you for confirmation to open the link.
+  Gitpod or GitHub Codespaces might ask you for confirmation to open the link.
   It is safe to do so.

 The report contains a rendered version of the ``data/movies.csv`` table.